nfnth/nfnth/README.md

 ### [Nf|Nth](https://github.com/nfnth) [🙂🙂](https://xn--938ha.ws)

-A collection of repos to facilitate a historical guide (and game) to geocache and survey in the United States (and North America).
+A collection of repos to facilitate the historical guide (and game) to geocache and survey in the United States (and North America).

 |Site|Description|Repo|Includes|
 |-|-|-|-|